Our History

 To manage the growing complexity and increased activities of the church, CCC updates its governance structure.
 Ministry Teams are created, and rules are set in place for voting and non-voting members of the Council.
 In 2015, Rev. Jason Bicker-Thompson is called as a half-time minister.

 We discern our core values as a church to be “Welcome, Inclusion, Justice, and Peace”.
 Rev. Jason becomes full time minister.
-In 2018, we begin our Revitalisation efforts.
+In 2018, we begin our Revitalization efforts.
 Vitality workshops help us discern how to grow and thrive as a progressive church in the modern world.
 This is also the year we celebrate 25 years as an open and affirming church.

 We celebrate our 200th anniversary!
 In order to adapt to the changing needs in the community, we begin our Community Meal Ministry.